Learn to make a lasting difference in the lives of people with disabilities.

 Rehabilitation and human services is an interdisciplinary program that draws from

 psychology, sociology, social work, nursing and other fields.
-In addition to core
+Take core courses in rehabilitation,

 You'll complete an internship in a professional rehabilitation agency that will enable

 you to apply theory to practice and integrate knowledge, values and skills.